adicu/learn-webdev/curriculum/webdev_curriculum.md

 <a id="what-is-flask"></a>
 ## 1.1 What is Flask

-[Flask](flask) is a microframework for Python.
+[Flask][flask] is a microframework for Python.
 It lets you build web apps using Python.
-It is very easy to setup and has excellent documentation on its [website](flask).
+It is very easy to setup and has excellent documentation on its [website][flask].

 <a id="how-a-flask-app-works"></a>
 ### 1.1.1 How a Flask App Works

-Flask works with a [client-server model](client-server).
+Flask works with a [client-server model][client-server].
 The server, written in Python, has functions that take requests from clients (i.e. your web browser) and return web content to be displayed by the client.
-Flask servers have the ability of serving [dynamic web pages](dynamic-content), or pages that are generated every time you load the page.
+Flask servers have the ability of serving [dynamic web pages][dynamic-content], or pages that are generated every time you load the page.
 For example, dynamic content could be of such pages include information stored in a database or a user account.

 <a id="the-anatomy-of-a-flask-app"></a>
 ### 1.1.2 The Anatomy of a Flask App